Building REST services with Spring

 To show how to cope with state changes without triggering breaking changes in clients, imagine adding a system that fulfills orders.

-As a first step, define an Order record:
+As a first step, define a new Order record:

 links/src/main/java/payroll/Order.java